xtompie/sensei/README.md

 ### Env

-The Env mechanism manages environment variables through a `.env` file.
-It allows configuration of variables such as database credentials or API keys without altering the source code.
+The Env mechanism handles environment variables via a .env file, enabling configuration of items like database credentials or API keys without changing the source code.

-All variables are defined in [App\Shared\Env\Env](https://github.com/xtompie/sensei/tree/master/src/Shared/Env/Env.php).
+All variables are defined in [App\Shared\Env\Env](https://github.com/xtompie/sensei/blob/master/src/Shared/Env/Env.php).

 - `php console app:env:setup`: Initializes environment variables then they must be filled.
 - `php console app:env:check`: Validates that the required environment variables are properly set.

 ### Container

-Dependencies are resolved automatically by the container.
-It is enough to declare them in the constructor, and the container will handle the rest.
+Dependencies are automatically resolved by the container.
+Simply declare them in the constructor, and the container takes care of the rest.

 The container used in the system is [xtompie/container](https://github.com/xtompie/container).
 Services are shared by default.

-The container is connected to the system through [App\Shared\Container\Container](https://github.com/xtompie/sensei/tree/master/src/App/Shared/Container/Container.php), where bindings and providers are defined.
+The container is connected to the system through [App\Shared\Container\Container](https://github.com/xtompie/sensei/blob/master/src/Shared/Container/Container.php), where bindings and providers are defined.

 ### Discovery

 The Discovery mechanism scans the source code for classes with names that end with a specific suffix and that implement a given interface.

-For controllers, discovery looks for classes in the `src/` directory with names ending in `Controller` that implement the interface [App\Shared\Http\Controller](https://github.com/xtompie/sensei/tree/master/src/App/Shared/Http/Controller.php).
+For console commands, discovery looks for classes in the `src/` directory with names ending in `Command` that implement the interface [App\Shared\Console\Command](https://github.com/xtompie/sensei/blob/master/src/Shared/Console/Command.php).
 This allows automatic discovery of new controllers by only adding one new file into code base.

 ### Controller